 Signing up for a free Animoto account is quick and easy.
 Head to Animoto, add in an email address and password, and you’ll be all set!
 Once you’re signed up, you never have to reapply or fill out any forms to maintain your account—it’s free forever.

-If you’d like a Professional account you can always upgrade from our pricing page.
-A Professional account gives you access to more music choices, HD video downloads, more fonts, and unlimited color choices.
-It also removes Animoto branding from your videos and allows you to add your school’s logo instead.
+If you’d like access to more features, you can always upgrade to another plan from our pricing page.
+A paid subscription gives you access more music choices, HD video downloads, a stock library of commercially licensed photos and videos from Getty Images, more fonts, and unlimited color choices.
+It also removes Animoto branding from your videos and allows you to add your own logo, such as your school's logo for example.

 Not at all!
 In the past, educators were given special codes for student accounts.
 However, since Animoto is now free to use, we’ve removed this extra step.